 This was about a year after I moved to California (to Sacramento, to work on the music magazine, Pulse!, that Tower Records published).
 Ray Anderson, the great trombonist, played with a bunch of musicians who were key to the Knitting Factory scene, and catching him in California was very centering.

 This was a few years later.
 I was still living in Sacramento (I wouldn’t move to San Francisco proper until midway through 1996).
 My vague recollection is the hall was so large you could walk away from the stage to the point where you could barely hear the band, and yet somehow still be inside the space.

 Marc Weidenbaum founded the website Disquiet.com in 1996 at the intersection of sound, art, and technology, and since 2012 has moderated the Disquiet Junto, an active online community of weekly music/sonic projects.
 He has written for Nature, Boing Boing, The Wire, Pitchfork, and NewMusicBox, among other periodicals.
 He is the author of the 33 1⁄3 book on Aphex Twin’s classic album Selected Ambient Works Volume II.
 Read more about his sonic consultancy, teaching, sound art, and work in film, comics, and other media

-• January 6, 2021: This day marks the 10th anniversary of the start of the Disquiet Junto music community.
+Upcoming • December 13, 2022: This day marks the 26th anniversary of the founding of Disquiet.com. • January 6, 2023: This day marked the 11th anniversary of the start of the Disquiet Junto music community.